Larnel Coleman

-Larnel Coleman (born June 22, 1998) is an American football offensive tackle for the Carolina Panthers of the National Football League (NFL).
-He played college football at UMass, before being drafted by the Dolphins in the seventh round of the 2021 NFL Draft.
+Larnel Coleman (born June 22, 1998) is an American professional football offensive tackle.
+He played college football at UMass, before being selected by the Miami Dolphins in the seventh round of the 2021 NFL draft.

 College career

 Coleman was ranked as a two–star recruit by 247Sports.com coming out of high school.
 He committed to UMass on February 3, 2016.
 He converted from defensive end to offensive lineman in college.

 Professional career

+Miami Dolphins

-Coleman was drafted by the Miami Dolphins with the 231st pick of the 2021 NFL Draft on May 1, 2021.
-On May 13, 2021, Coleman signed his four-year rookie contract with Miami.
-He was placed on injured reserve on August 31, 2021.
+Coleman was selected by the Miami Dolphins in the seventh round (231st pick) of the 2021 NFL draft on May 1, 2021.
+On May 13, Coleman signed his four-year rookie contract with Miami.
+He was placed on injured reserve on August 31.

 On August 30, 2022, Coleman was waived by the Dolphins and re-signed to the practice squad.

 Carolina Panthers

-On October 25, 2022, Coleman was signed by the Carolina Panthers off the Dolphins practice squad.
+On October 25, 2022, Coleman was signed by the Carolina Panthers off the Dolphins' practice squad.
+He was released on August 26, 2023.